Goal 10: Reduced Inequalities

 The six policy domains cover a total of 30 indicators on migration policy.
 Countries are classified by a score from 1 to 4 on whether they have migration policy that facilitates orderly, safe, regular and responsible migration and mobility of people:

 - 4 = Country fully meets requirements

-The chart below shows the share of countries reaching level 3 and 4 (meets/fully meets), worldwide and by SDG region.
+The chart below shows the share of countries reaching levels 3 and 4 (meets/fully meets), worldwide and by SDG region.

-For the third indicator, the latest data from 2021 shows that the number of deaths and disapperances during migration reached its highest level since 2017, with the majority of fatalities (above 3,400) occuring on maritime and land routes to and through Europe.
+For the third indicator, the latest data from 2021 shows that the number of deaths and disappearances during migration reached its highest level since 2017, with the majority of fatalities (above 3,400) occurring on maritime and land routes to and through Europe.

 The widespread impact of the pandemic forced many people seeking safety, reunification with family, decent work and better opportunities to take risky migratory routes.